timvanderzee/human-walking-biomechanics/README.md

 This GitHub repository exclusively deals with level 3 of the data.
 Specifically, it can be used to:
 1. **Select** 5 good quality strides of data from one of 33 different 90 s walking trials
 2. **Visualize** the 5 good quality strides
-3. **Analyze** the 5 good quality strides, e.g., computes mechanical work and average force
+3. **Analyse** the 5 good quality strides, e.g., computes mechanical work and average force

 ## main.m ##